anuiyengar/tech-portfolio/docs/about.md

 ## Director, Automation Infrastructure & Performance Engineering, A10 Networks - Jan 2019 - Present

-Management:
-- I empower all of engineering to deliver reliable, scalable, high-quality products.
-- I lead multiple global teams of automation infrastructure comprising developers/leads/managers and performance engineers.
-- I constantly challenge the team to develop novel automation and performance infrastructure within an agile and scrum environment.
-- Proven hands-on technical leadership, career development path creation, and mentoring to team members.

-Contributions:
 - Automation infrastructure that plays a central role in the development and qualification of features across all product lines for every release.
 - Distributed and scaled infrastructure that supports orchestration and service provisioning of load-balancers (using CLI, GUI and RestApi) and servers in on-premise and public cloud environments as required for hardware/virtual/container versions of the product qualification.
 - Terraform integration to the infrastructure to support multiple public cloud vendors.